cockroachdb/docs/src/current/v23.2/cluster-virtualization-metric-scopes.md

 (shared CRL-internal).
 There is a filter-view on the STORAGE column:

 APPLICATION: Scoped to the virtual cluster
-STORAGE: Scoped to the system interface
+STORAGE: Scoped to the system virtual cluster
 SERVER: n/a
 {% endcomment %}